Skip to main content

 return this.success('all done')

-This example is of course very simple and it might be easier to implement all functionality within a single flow.
-Breaking up processes becomes relevant with increasing complexity and when thinking about future scalability.
+These examples are, of course, very simple, and it might be easier to implement all functionality within a single flow.
+Breaking processes into smaller flows becomes increasingly relevant as complexity grows and when considering future scalability.

 Handling Errors